Jharli

-Jharli is a village in Matanhail tahsil of Jhajjar district in the Indian state of Haryana.
+Jharli is a village in Matanhail tehsil of Jhajjar district in the Indian state of Haryana.
 It has gained popularity after the set up of a thermal power plant, Indira Gandhi Super Thermal Power Project by NTPC Limited.
 It is developing as an industrial town with two power plants and three cement factories.
 Before it was used for industrial purposes, it served as agricultural land for nearby villagers.

 Landmarks

 There are no nearby places to visit due to industries nearby but some places are in radius of 60 km.